Radio Frequency EMFs

 Recommended Mitigation Strategies

-It is therefore recommended that these devices be avoided and that hard-wired alternatives be used whenever possible.
-You can maintain your mobility within the home for telephones and Internet use by using hardwired alternatives, discussed on the pages on this website, Steps to Protect Yourself from Harmful Cell Phone Frequencies and Safer Use of Computers.
+It is therefore recommended that these devices be avoided as much as possible and that hard-wired alternatives be used whenever possible, particularly when you are home and at an office or school.
+You can maintain your mobility within the home for telephones and Internet use by using hardwired alternatives, discussed on the pages on this website, Safer Use of Cell Phones and Safer Use of Computers.

 Extensive Research